-- 5.1 Compassion, integrity, and respect for others - 5.2 Respect for patient dignity, privacy, confidentiality, and autonomy - 5.3 Accountability to patients, society, and the profession - 5.4 Sensitivity and responsiveness to a diverse patient population, including but not limited to diversity in age, culture, race, religion, physical and mental abilities, gender, gender identity and sexual orientation - 5.5 A moral commitment to the ethical principles pertaining to provision or withholding of care, confidentiality, informed consent, and business practices, including compliance with relevant laws, policies, and regulations - 5.6 Consist adherence to institutional policies - 5.7 Understanding of the issues of diversity, equity and implicit bias in healthcare - 6.
+- 5.1 Compassion, integrity, and respect for others - 5.2 Respect for patient dignity, privacy, confidentiality, and autonomy - 5.3 Accountability to patients, society, and the profession - 5.4 Sensitivity and responsiveness to all patient populations - 5.5 A moral commitment to the ethical principles pertaining to provision or withholding of care, confidentiality, informed consent, and business practices, including compliance with relevant laws, policies, and regulations - 5.6 Consist adherence to institutional policies - 5.7 Understanding that life experiences may impact healthcare access and outcomes. - 6.
 Systems-Based Practice Demonstrate knowledge of the resources of the immediate and related health systems and use them effectively to provide optimal health care